Skip to main content

 2. Discuss other treatments with your healthcare provider

-Although Skyrizi is only available as a brand-name drug, there are alternative medications that may cost less than Skyrizi.
-These include other biologics such as methotrexate and immunomodulator medications.
+Although Skyrizi is only available as a brand-name drug, alternative medications that may cost less than Skyrizi include other biologics and immunosuppressing drugs.
+These alternative treatment options may not be ideal because of their effectiveness or serious side effects.
 Ask a healthcare professional for medical advice about which treatments are right for you.

 3. Compare pharmacy prices